The city of Newark's scrappy and remarkable fight against COVID-19

 During an outbreak, infectious disease circles have a mantra: Test, trace, isolate.
 That is, diagnose cases, track down the people who each patient may have exposed, and quarantine people who may be sick until they have a negative test.
 The strategy, which has been honed by public health workers around the world over several decades, has successfully controlled outbreaks of tuberculosis, SARS, and MERS, and Ebola.
 As the last six months of the pandemic have shown, implementing that mantra is easier said than done.
 Most parts of the United States are still struggling with the testing step, much less tracing and isolating.
 But almost as soon as COVID-19 arrived in Newark, leaders—including the mayor, health department officials, and experts from the Rutgers—mobilized to build a test-trace-isolate infrastructure for the city.
 “We were all coming together,” said Halkitis.
 “What was really good for Newark was that all hands were on deck.”

 Against the backdrop of the national shortage of coronavirus tests, Newark public health officials strategized about how best to use the small number of tests they had.
 Other cities’ testing sites were concentrated in affluent neighborhoods, but Dr. Mark Wade, the head of the city’s Department of Health and Community Wellness, made a deliberate decision to make it as easy as possible for people without access to health care to get tested.
-In the late spring, when it became clear that the coronavirus was especially severe in Black and Brown communities, the health department opened more testing sites in minority neighborhoods and made a special effort to reach senior citizens who lived there.
+In the late spring, when it became clear that the coronavirus was especially severe in Black and Brown communities, the health department opened more testing sites in neighborhoods where people of color predominantly live, and made a special effort to reach senior citizens who lived there.
 Elsewhere in the United States, cities built drive-through testing centers—but in Newark, where many people don’t have cars, the sites took walk-up patients, as well.
 The city also spent $2 million to set up a facility to test 2,200 homeless people at an airport hotel and to find temporary housing for those who were infected.

 Hoping to ensure that they made the most out of each precious test, Newark officials focused their efforts on contact tracing.
 Because the cash-strapped city didn’t have money to immediately hire a tracing corps, the health department recruited volunteers.
 By late April, the program was up and running, but city leaders wanted to improve the data collection and put more muscle into the tracing effort.
 They looked to nearby Massachusetts, whose innovative tracing program—the first and most ambitious in the country—was showing signs of success.
 The force behind Massachusetts’ program was a global public health organization called Partners in Health, and its tracing method combined carefully trained tracers and a sophisticated data management system.
 Newark teamed up with Partners in Health and the Rutgers School of Public Health to supercharge its tracing system.
 In short order, the city trained 400 contact tracers, many of them volunteers from Rutgers.